fdq09eca/cs-project/README.md

 3. use fuzzy string match to boost the accuracy
 4. use Logistic regression or NLP to learn..
 5. use `pdfplumber` which text extraction feature has a better performance
+   1. `pdf_plumber` has a very complete logging.. so not root logging anymore..:(
 ```
 import requests
 import pdfplumber